 Additionally, at the risk of repetition (from previous editions of Insight), we continue to stress the merits of gold.
 We reiterate our view that this remains an attractive asset class with no counterparty risk, inherent scarcity value and a hedge against either inflationary or deflationary scenarios.
-World Bank President, Robert Zoellick, has also recently suggested the return to a modified gold standard, further stoking positive sentiment.
-The precious metal hit a 52-week high on 9 November while it has outperformed the MSCI Global equity index by 20.9% on a year-to-date basis.
+World Bank President Robert Zoellick has also recently suggested the return to a modified gold standard, further stoking positive sentiment.
+The precious metal hit a 52-week high on 7 December outperforming the MSCI Global equity index which increased 9.6% in 2010.
 On a three-year view, we believe it could reach \$2,000/oz, some 40% above current levels.